AliceO2Group/analysis-framework/docs/hyperloop/userdocumentation.md

 <img src="../images/enableDatasetDatasetsPage.png" width="80%">
 </div>

-*  Inside of the _Dataset_ view page, click on the button `✚ Add dataset to analysis`.
+* <a name="view-dataset"></a>Inside of the _Dataset_ view page, click on the button `✚ Add dataset to analysis`.
 It will display a list of all the analyses you belong to.
 Select the _Analysis_ you want to add the dataset to, and click on `💾 Save`.

 ### <a name="enablingwagon"></a>Enabling a wagon